 A Provisional Advance Authorisation lets the promoter know that their activity is approved and enables them to provisionally reserve occupation of the highway.
 Therefore an application for a Provisional Advance Authorisation must always specify proposed start and end dates.
-However, it is accepted that it may be difficult for a promoter to be certain about the start date three months before the event, therefore in the Yorkshire Common Permit Scheme the start date will be regarded as provisional and may be amended in the application for a permit.
+However, it is accepted that it may be difficult for a promoter to be certain about the start date three months before the event, therefore in the Rotherham Permit Scheme the start date will be regarded as provisional and may be amended in the application for a permit.
+The information to be supplied for an application for a Provisional Advance Authorisation is set out in the current specification for electronic data transfer.

-The information to be supplied for an application for a Provisional Advance Authorisation is set out in the current Technical Specification for EToN.
+Any subsequent requested PAA information that cannot be passed via the current means of electronic data transfer can be sent to the Permit Authority via the additional information form referenced in Appendix J.

-Any subsequent requested PAA information that cannot be passed via EToN can be sent to the Permit Authority via the additional information form referenced in Appendix J.
+6.8.2 Major Activities

-6.8.2 Major Activities Applications
+Applications Definition